top of page

 About Pastels

 Used by artists since the Renaissance, pastels are an art medium in the form of a stick, consisting of pure powdered pigment and a binder.
-The pigments are the same as those in other media, including oil and watercolour paints.
+The pigments are exactly the same as those in other media, such as oil and watercolour paints.

-I love pastels because of the colours and effects they produce and because you work them directly on the paper with your fingers, not a brush; you really are at one with the painting.
-Also, you don't have to worry about mixing, washes, drying times, thinners, layering and all the other things you have to think about with other media.
+I love pastels because of the stunning colours and effects they produce and because you work them directly on the paper with your fingers, not a brush; you really are at one with the painting.
+Also, you don't have to worry about mixing, washes, drying times, thinners, layering and all the other things that are involved with other media.

-Pastels are sometimes described as the most permanent of all art media.
-They don't contain the chemicals and binders used in oil paints, meaning that they won't crack or darken with age.
+Pastels are often described as the most permanent of all art media.
+They don't contain the chemicals used in oil paints, so they won't crack or darken with age.
 Degas, Cassatt, Manet and Toulouse-Lautrec were all profuse users of pastels and their paintings look as good and fresh today as they did when they created them.

 bottom of page